 Get A Watchdog

-Our dog, Sophie, is great with our chickens and when she’s out with them, she is a wonderful deterrent.
+Our dog, Sophie, is great with our chickens and when she’s out with them, she is wonderful at protecting chickens from predators.
 So I make sure to let her out at various times throughout the day.
 This way predators don’t catch onto her schedule.
 If they don’t know when she’ll be out, then they are extra cautious.

 Make A Scarecrow & Hang Shiny Objects